 Rink air temperature averages 40-60 degrees year round.
 Our lobby averages 70 degrees during warmer months.
 Dress in warm, comfortable clothing that will not restrict your movements (and dress in layers).
 Long pants and gloves or mittens recommended.
-Hats and helmets are recommended for beginning skaters (loaner helmets provided free of charge).
+Hats and helmets are recommended for beginning skaters (you are welcome, and encouraged, to bring your own helmet).
 Dressing in layers gives you the option of removing a layer if you get too warm.
 Don't forget a tall, thin pair of socks!

 You must wear socks to rent skates.
 One pair of tall, thin socks is recommended.

 We recommend bringing a bicycle helmet for children and adults alike.
-We also have hundreds of free loaner bike helmets sizes XS to XXL.
+Loaner rental helmets are not currently available due to COVID-19.

 If you can walk, you can skate.
-We carry only quality skates with great ankle support and our hands-on, skilled staff will make sure the skates fit properly so your ankles are supported.
-Our high quality, best-in-the industry rental skates and expert fitting and lacing will have you skating easily, with no bent ankles, in no time!
+We carry only quality skates with great ankle support.
+Our brand new, high quality, best-in-the industry rental skates are easy to buckle on.
+You will be skating easily, with no bent ankles, in no time!

 Our café is typically open during most public skating sessions.
 We offer a variety of snacks and full meals as well as hot and cold beverages, smoothies, ice cream, coffee drinks, hot chocolate, beer and wine.

 We do not permit outside food or beverages to be brought into Skatetown.

 It’s actually more fun to skate when there are a lot of people and lots of energy!
 During the busy holidays, the Outdoor Winter Rink will be open, along with the indoor rink.
 Frequently, all 3 rinks are open!
 You’ll also find that many guests are watching from the bleachers or eating in the café, playing games in the video arcade or in a private room celebrating a birthday – only a portion of the guests are skating at any one time.

 No problem!
 As long as there's still room on the ice, you're welcome to join the session-in-progress for the remainder of the time.